mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 A few output columns are worth calling out.

 - `normalized_engine` is the only engine column. v8's `engine` is dropped.
-In v8 `engine` held the raw engine string and `normalized_engine` was always null; in glean_v1 the engine is normalized through `udf.normalize_search_engine` on both pipelines, so the two columns would have held the same value.
+In v8 `engine` held the raw engine string and `normalized_engine` was always null; in glean_v1 the engine is normalized through `udf.normalize_search_engine_glean` on both pipelines, so the two columns would have held the same value.
 - `sap_provider_id` and `sap_provider_name` are the raw SAP extras behind `normalized_engine`, kept so the normalization is auditable — `normalized_engine` buckets many raw providers into one value, and where `sap_provider_id` is `other` it is `sap_provider_name` that determined the bucket.
 Both keep their prefix in the output and are `null` on serp-only rows.
 They have no v8 counterpart.
 - `tagged_serp` is the only tagged count. v8's `tagged_sap` is dropped: SAP has no `is_tagged`, so glean_v1 has no independent SAP-side measure to put there and both columns would have carried the same `serp_searches_tagged_count` value.
 - `sap_counts_total` is not v8's `sap`, despite measuring the same activity. v8's was a `sum` of the legacy `search_counts.count` counter; this is a `count(*)` over `sap.counts` events, at a grain that also includes `partner_code`.
 Summing this column will not reproduce v8's `sap`.